Abbey of Our Lady of the Holy Trinity: History

 The abbey was founded in 1947 as a daughter house of the Abbey of Our Lady of Gethsemani in Kentucky at the invitation of Bishop Hunt of Salt Lake City.
 The monks briefly used temporary World War II barracks which had been left on the location, and soon moved to Quonset huts.
 Plans to replace the deteriorating huts were placed on hold in 2007.

 The monks had a special relationship with the Missionaries of Charity.
 In 1972, Mother Teresa visited Huntsville Abbey for a retreat with the monks, at the invitation of Brother Nicholas Prinster, one of the monks who had spent some time with her.
 He died in 2018.

 The monks of Utah were involved with the founding of a Trappistine monastery of nuns in Arizona.
 Over the years, many of the priests from Utah were sent to be the chaplain for Santa Rita Abbey.
 National Geographic produced a short video about the Trappist Monks of Holy Trinity Abbey.

 One of the notable monks at the abbey was former Abbot Casimir Bernas OCSO, who wrote almost 400 reviews of biblical and theological journals and textbooks.

-A former monk, Walter M. Miller Jr., wrote an fictional book based on the monastery in Utah, A Canticle for Leibowitz.
+Walter M. Miller Jr. wrote a fictional book based on the monastery in Utah, A Canticle for Leibowitz.
 Utah author Richard Crangle wrote another fictional work loosely based on the monks of the monastery, titled Temptations Behind Stained Glass: A Canticle of Desires and Redemptions.
 A former Utah Trappist monk priest, George Fowler, wrote Dance of a fallen monk: a journey to spiritual enlightenment about his 20 years at the monastery, before he eventually left the Catholic Church to marry a former nun.

 Father Charles Cummings, OCSO was an editor of Cistercian Studies Quarterly.
 He was also the author of monastic books, including Spirituality and the desert experience; Eco-spirituality : toward a reverent life; Songs of freedom: the psalter as a school of prayer; and two editions of Monastic Practices.

 The monks supported themselves by farming and beekeeping on the abbey's 1,840 acres of land.
 Among other goods, they sold bread, multigrain cereal, creamed honey, and handmade clocks in the gift shop.

 The abbey had 32 monks when it was founded, and at one point it held 84 monks and novices.
 As the number of monks at the abbey dwindled and the average age among those remaining increased, its industries were gradually discontinued.
 The decision was made to sell and close down the abbey.